manuelmorales/configurable-http-client/README.md

 as a default at an application level:

 * `{credentials: 'same-origin'}` will always be there.
+* We also want to have the capability to create dynamic fetch options (like the uuid in the headers)
 * Redirect to `/logout` on 401.
 * Throw error when status is not 2XX.